ariankordi/FFL.js/README.md

 * Implemented in JSDoc annotated JavaScript directly calling into the FFL library.
 * Supports importing 3DS/Wii U Mii Data (`FFLStoreData`), Mii Studio data, and exporting FFLStoreData.
 * Supported FFL features: Expressions, mipmaps, bounding box, `partsTransform` and model flags for headwear, `FFLiVerifyReason`, (head only) icon creation
-* Tested with Three.js r109 up to r160
+* Tested with Three.js r109 up to r173 _(Both included shaders work exclusively in sRGB)_

 There are currently two demos: `demo-basic.html` and `demo-minimal.html`, both of which are pretty underwhelming.
 Read TODOs further down for more plaannnnnsssss